-- 83% of the initiatives in Goal 4 are in progress! - More than 51,000 neighbors participated in City recreation programs! - 89% of neighbors feel safe at special events! - Attendees used public transportation for the City's large special events at a 52% increase in the past two years!
+- 83% of the initiatives in Goal 4 are in progress! - Neighbors participated more than 51,000 times in City recreation programs! - 89% of neighbors feel safe at special events! - Attendees used public transportation for the City's large special events at a 52% increase in the past two years!